orchestral/toolkit-docs/testbench-dusk/the-basic.md

 ## Customising the Laravel served instance used during a test

-With Testbench Dusk, it execute a separate process to serve the application and any changes made within the TestCase doesn't get executed in the served instance.
+With Testbench Dusk, it executes a separate process to serve the application and any changes made within the TestCase don't get executed in the served instance.

-As an example, sometimes you will want to make a minor change to the application for a single test such as changing a config item etc. This is made possible by using the `beforeServingApplication` method on the test, and passing in a closure to apply.
+As an example, sometimes you will want to make a minor change to the application for a single test such as changing a config item, etc. This is made possible by using the `beforeServingApplication` method on the test and passing in a closure to apply.

 ```php{3-5}
 use Laravel\Dusk\Browser;